 Algeria starts buying milling wheat in tender - traders

-HAMBURG/PARIS, Nov 16 (Reuters) - Algeria’s state grains agency OAIC has started purchasing optional-origin milling wheat in an international tender, European traders said in initial assessments on Tuesday.
+HAMBURG/PARIS, Nov 16 (Reuters) - Algeria’s state grains agency OAIC has started purchasing optional-origin milling wheat in an international tender, European traders said on Tuesday.

 Initial estimates of purchase price were around $382.50 to $384 a tonne c&f, traders said.
 More detailed assessments of prices are expected later.

-Volume bought was unclear, but traders said several hundred thousand tonnes may have been purchased in initial stages for shipment in both the second half of December 2021 and in January 2022.
+Volume bought was unclear, but traders said several hundred thousand tonnes, possibly around 600,000 tonnes, may have been purchased stages for shipment in both the second half of December 2021 and in January 2022.

 Russian-origin wheat had been involved in the final stages of negotiations, they said.
 But it was unclear whether more would be bought and more details are also expected later.

+A previous relaxation of the bug damage limit in late 2020 allowed Russian wheat to realistically gain entry into Algeria’s tenders.
+But Russian wheat has struggled to make inroads into the lucrative market partly because of generally high bug damage.

+"EU wheat futures remain close to 14-year highs hit last week, Algeria seems to have wanted more Russian offers in this tender to put downward pressure on prices," one trader said.

-(Reporting Michael Hogan in Hamburg and Gus Trompiz and Sybille de La Hamaide in Paris )
+(Reporting Michael Hogan in Hamburg and Gus Trompiz and Sybille de La Hamaide in Paris, Editing by Timothy Heritage)

 ((michael.j.hogan@thomsonreuters.com; +49 172 671 36 54; Reuters Messaging: michael.hogan.thomsonreuters.com@reuters.net))